 Counter fraud and corruption

-We have an Anti-Fraud, Bribery and Corruption Policy (PDF, 241KB, 9 pages).
-The policy outlines our approach to prevention, detection, investigation and enforcement.
-The emphasis is on awareness and prevention wherever possible.
 We recognise that measures to prevent fraud and corruption should be in proportion to the impact that such losses could cause and the likelihood of them occurring.
 We also recognise that measures should not affect the services provided to the majority of law abiding service users.
 We will seek to prosecute and recover any losses fraudulently obtained and, where necessary, the costs incurred in doing so.
-We will consider all means available to recover those amounts including:

-making an application for recovery from an employees pension fund
+• making an application for recovery from an employees pension fund

-general debt recovery.
+• general debt recovery

 If you suspect fraud please report it using the appropriate contact details outlined on this page.